-The Treasury Department, by this public notice, invites tenders for two series of Treasury bills to the aggregate amount of \$1,500,000,000, or thereabouts, for cash and in exchange for Treasury bills maturing January 5, 1961, in the amount of \$1,500,195,000, as follows:
+The Treasury Department, by this public notice, invites tenders for two series of Treasury bills to the aggregate amount of \$2,200,000,000, or thereabouts, for cash and in exchange for Treasury bills maturing February 25, 1965, in the amount of \$2,102,202,000, as follows:

-91-day bills (to maturity date) to be issued January 5, 1961, in the amount of \$1,000,000,000, or thereabouts, representing an additional amount of bills dated October 6, 1960, and to mature April 6, 1961, originally issued in the amount of \$500,137,000, the additional and original bills to be freely interchangeable.
+91-day bills (to maturity date) to be issued February 25, 1965, in the amount of \$1,200,000,000, or thereabouts, representing an additional amount of bills dated November 27, 1964, and to mature May 27, 1965, originally issued in the amount of \$1,000,102,000, the additional and original bills to be freely interchangeable.

-182-day bills, for \$500,000,000, or thereabouts, to be dated January 5, 1961, and to mature July 6, 1961.
+182-day bills, for \$1,000,000,000, or thereabouts, to be dated February 25, 1965, and to mature August 26, 1965.

 The bills of both series will be issued on a discount basis under competitive and noncompetitive bidding as hereinafter provided, and at maturity their face amount will be payable without interest.
-They will be issued in bearer form only, and in denominations of \$1,000, \$5,000, \$10,000, \$100,000 and \$1,000,000 (maturity value).
+They will be issued in bearer form only, and in denominations of \$1,000, \$5,000, \$10,000, \$50,000 and \$1,000,000 (maturity value).

-Tenders will be received at Federal Reserve Banks and Branches up to the closing hour, one-thirty o'clock p.m., Eastern Standard time, Friday, December 30, 1960.
+Tenders will be received at Federal Reserve Banks and Branches up to the closing hour, one-thirty p.m., Eastern Standard time, Friday, February 19, 1965.
 Tenders will not be received at the Treasury Department, Washington.
-Each tender must be for an even multiple of \$1,000, and in the case of competitive tenders the price offered must be expressed on the basis of 100, with not more than three decimals, e.g., 99.925.
+Each tender must be for an even multiple of \$1,000, and in the case of competitive tenders the price offered must be expressed on the basis of 100, with not more than three decimals, e.g., 99,925.
 Fractions may not be used.
 It is urged that tenders be made on the printed forms and forwarded in the special envelopes which will be supplied by Federal Reserve Banks or Branches on application therefor.

+Banking institutions generally may submit tenders for account of customers, provided the names of the customers are set forth in such tenders.
 Others than banking institutions will not be permitted to submit tenders except for their own account.
 Tenders will be received without deposit from incorporated banks and trust companies and from responsible and recognized dealers in investment securities.
 Tenders from others must be accompanied by payment of 2 percent of the face amount of Treasury bills applied for, unless the tenders are accompanied by an express guaranty of payment by an incorporated bank or trust company.

 Immediately after the closing hour, tenders will be opened at the Federal Reserve Banks and Branches, following which public announcement will be made by the Treasury Department of the amount and price range of accepted bids.
 Those submitting tenders will be advised of the acceptance or rejection thereof.
 The Secretary of the Treasury expressly reserves the right to accept or reject any or all tenders, in whole or in part, and his action in any such respect shall be final.
-Subject to these reservations, noncompetitive tenders for \$200,000 or less for the additional bills dated October 6, 1960, (91 days remaining until maturity date on April 6, 1961) and noncompetitive tenders for \$100,000 or less for the 182-day bills without stated price from any one bidder will be accepted in full at the average price (in three decimals) of accepted competitive bids for the respective issues.
-Settlement for accepted tenders in accordance with the bids must be made or completed at the Federal Reserve Bank on January 5, 1961, in cash or other immediately available funds or in a like face amount of Treasury bills maturing January 5, 1961.
+Subject to these reservations, noncompetitive tenders for each issue for \$200,000 or less without stated price from any one bidder will be accepted in full at the average price (in three decimals) of accepted competitive bids for the respective issues.
+Settlement for accepted tenders in accordance with the bids must be made or completed at the Federal Reserve Bank on February 25, 1965, in cash or other immediately available funds or in a like face amount of Treasury bills maturing February 25, 1965.
 Cash and exchange tenders will receive equal treatment.
 Cash adjustments will be made for differences between the par value of maturing bills accepted in exchange and the issue price of the new bills.